Etriti00/Etriti00/README.md

 ### 🚀 What I'm Building

 #### 🌳 [Bonsai-Tree](https://github.com/Etriti00/Bonsai-Tree)
 An open-source AI orchestration platform that translates natural language into sophisticated multi-AI workflows.
-Imagine telling it "create an educational video" and watching it coordinate Claude, GPT-4, Stability AI, and ElevenLabs seamlessly.
+Imagine telling it "create an educational video" and watching it coordinate Claude, GPT, Stability AI, and ElevenLabs seamlessly.

 #### 🤖 [Aurelius](https://github.com/Etriti00/Aurelius)
 An AI personal assistant leveraging Supabase and cutting-edge LLMs.
 Building the future of intelligent, context-aware digital assistants that actually understand what you need.